DJDanl/cpp-docs.pt-br/docs/standard-library/unordered-multimap-class.md

 ### <a name="parameters"></a>Parâmetros

+*nbucket*
-`nbucket` O número de bucket.
+ O número de bucket.

 ### <a name="remarks"></a>Comentários

-As funções membro retornam o tamanho do número de bucket `nbucket`.
+As funções de membro retorna o tamanho do número de bucket *nbucket*.

 ### <a name="example"></a>Exemplo